idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 26 The unclean spirit, convulsing him and crying with a loud voice, came out of him.
 27 They were all amazed, so that they questioned among themselves, saying, “What is this?
 A new teaching?
 For with authority he commands even the unclean spirits, and they obey him!”
 28 The report of him went out immediately everywhere into all the region of Galilee and its surrounding area.<br><br>

-29 Immediately, when they had come out of the synagogue, they came into the house of Simon and Andrew, with James and John.
+29 Immediately, when they had come out of the synagogue, they came into the house of Simon and Andrew, with James and <b>John</b>.
 30 Now Simon’s wife’s mother lay sick with a fever, and immediately they told him about her.
 31 He came and took her by the hand and raised her up.
 The fever left her immediately,† and she served them./</span></blockquote>

 So Mark first calls Bap simply John, although he immediately (see what I did there) says he came baptizing, and makes it clear he died before Mark refers to the other John, and he then makes it clear who this John's father was so you would have another way to refer to him (John ben/bar Zebedee).
 Then he can refer to this new John simply by John, depending on the context when Bap is referred back to (such as in [2:18](https://www.blueletterbible.org/lsb/mar/2/18){:target="_blank"}).

 Luke first introduces us to the father of John the Baptist (BapDad):

-<blockquote><span class="bbq">/5 There was in the days of Herod, the king of Judea, a certain priest named Zacharias, of the priestly division of Abijah.
-He had a wife of the daughters of Aaron, and her name was Elizabeth.
+<blockquote><span class="bbq">/5 There was in the days of Herod, the king of Judea, <b>a certain priest named Zacharias</b>, of the priestly division of Abijah. <b>He had a wife</b> of the daughters of Aaron, <b>and her name was Elizabeth</b>.
 6 They were both righteous before God, walking blamelessly in all the commandments and ordinances of the Lord.
 7 But they had no child, because Elizabeth was barren, and they both were well advanced in years.<br><br>

 ...<br><br>

-13 But the angel said to him, “Don’t be afraid, Zacharias, because your request has been heard.
-Your wife, Elizabeth, will bear you a son, and you shall call his name John.<br><br>
+13 But the angel said to him, “Don’t be afraid, <b>Zacharias</b>, because your request has been heard. <b>Your wife, Elizabeth, will bear you a son, and you shall call his name John</b>.<br><br>

 ...<br><br>

-59 On the eighth day, they came to circumcise the child; and they would have called him Zacharias, after the name of his father.
-60 His mother answered, “Not so; but he will be called John.”<br><br>
+59 On the eighth day, they came to circumcise the child; and <b>they would have called him Zacharias, after the name of his father.
+60 His mother answered, “Not so; but he will be called John.”</b><br><br>

 ...<br><br>

-15 As the people were in expectation, and all men reasoned in their hearts concerning John, whether perhaps he was the Christ, 16 John answered them all, “I indeed baptize you with water, but he comes who is mightier than I, the strap of whose sandals I am not worthy to loosen.
-He will baptize you in the Holy Spirit and fire...."<br><br>
+15 As the people were in expectation, and all men reasoned in their hearts concerning <b>John</b>, whether perhaps he was the Christ, 16 <b>John</b> answered them all, <i>“<b>I indeed baptize you with water</b>, <b>but</b> <b>he comes who</b> is mightier than I, the strap of whose sandals I am not worthy to loosen.
+He <b>will baptize you in the Holy Spirit and fire</b>...."</i><br><br>

 ...<br><br>

-9 For he was amazed, and all who were with him, at the catch of fish which they had caught; 10 and so also were James and John, sons of Zebedee, who were partners with Simon.<br><br>
+9 <b>For he was amazed, and all who were with him, at the catch of fish which they had caught; 10 and so also were James and John, sons of Zebedee, who were partners with Simon.</b><br><br>

 ...<br><br>

-33 They said to him, “Why do John’s disciples often fast and pray, likewise also the disciples of the Pharisees, but yours eat and drink?”/</span></blockquote>
+33 They said to him, “Why do <b>John’s disciples</b> often fast and pray, likewise also the disciples of the Pharisees, but yours eat and drink?”/</span></blockquote>

 By contrast, as we know, John doesn't ever say that one of the sons of Zebedee is named John, and when he introduces the Baptist, he doesn't seem to be in a hurry to identify him as the Baptist:

-<blockquote><span class="bbq">/6 There came a man sent from God, whose name was John.
-7 The same came as a witness, that he might testify about the light, that all might believe through him.
-8 He was not the light, but was sent that he might testify about the light.
+<blockquote><span class="bbq">/6 There came <b>a man sent from God, whose name was John</b>.
+7 The same came as <b>a witness, that he might testify</b> about the light, that all might believe through him.
+8 <b>He was not the light</b>, but was sent that he might <b>testify about the light</b>.
 9 The true light that enlightens everyone was coming into the world.<br><br>

 10 He was in the world, and the world was made through him, and the world didn’t recognize him.
 11 He came to his own, and those who were his own didn’t receive him.
 12 But as many as received him, to them he gave the right to become God’s children, to those who believe in his name: 13 who were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.<br><br>

 14 The Word became flesh and lived among us.
 We saw his glory, such glory as of the only born‡ Son of the Father, full of grace and truth.
-15 John testified about him.
+15 <b>John testified</b> about him.
 He cried out, saying, “This was he of whom I said, ‘He who comes after me has surpassed me, for he was before me.’ ” 16 From his fullness we all received grace upon grace.
 17 For the law was given through Moses.
 Grace and truth were realized through Jesus Christ.§ 18 No one has seen God at any time.
 The only born† Son,‡ who is in the bosom of the Father, has declared him.<br><br>

-19 This is John’s testimony, when the Jews sent priests and Levites from Jerusalem to ask him, “Who are you?”<br><br>
+19 This is <b>John’s testimony</b>, when the Jews sent priests and Levites from Jerusalem to ask him, “Who are you?”<br><br>

 20 He declared, and didn’t deny, but he declared, “I am not the Christ.”<br><br>